 NULL.
 ESM also supports partitioned models and in such cases, the input table contains an extra column specifying the partition.
 All [index, value] pairs with the same partition ID form one complete time series.
 The Exponential Smoothing algorithm constructs models for each partition independently, although all models use the same model settings.

 Properties of the data can result in a warning message or settings are ignored.
 Settings are ignored when If the user specifies a model with either multiplicative trend, multiplicative seasonality or both and the data contains values Yt<= 0, then the model type is set to the default.
 If the series contain fewer values than the number of user-specified seasons, then the seasonality specifications are ignored with a warning.

-For Exponential Smoothing algorithms, the accumulation procedure is applied when the column is a date type (
+For the Exponential Smoothing algorithm, the accumulation procedure is applied when the column is a date type (

 timestamp with timezone, or